tmtxt/tmtxt.github.com/_drafts/2018-02-01-why-people-are-still-so-addicted-in-nosql.md

 For me, this is a nightmare when working with NoSQL.

-# The performance cost of large objects
+# The performance cost

 Some people debate that NoSQL databases are better used for heavy-read applications.
 The arguments are that reading the whole document object is much faster than reading through many fields of one row (including the null fields).
 I cannot

+# NoSQL and Dynamic languages will blow your mind

 # Where NoSQL would fit?